How the LucidView Enforcer works

 Technically speaking the LucidView Enforcer’s Content Filter is a “DNS based Content Filter” AND a “Firewall based Content Filter” in one solution, meaning that our Content Filter is extremely difficult to circumvent.

-This also means that non-DNS traffic, such as torrents, dark web, and connections often used by hackers to gain remote unauthorized access to ransomware, can also be detected, reported on and disconnected.
+In addition, this means that non-DNS traffic, such as torrents, the dark web, and connections often used by hackers to gain remote unauthorised access to ransomware, can also be detected, reported on and disconnected.

-The LucidView cloud in turn process the raw log data, and provided meaningful, human readable reports, and dashboard.
+The LucidView Cloud in turn processes this raw log data, and provides meaningful, human-readable reports, as well as a live dashboard.